avelino/quik/docs/source/userguide.rst

     <input type="text" name="email" value="@email"/>

 When the form initially loads, the variable reference @email has no value, but you prefer a blank text field to one with a value of "@email".
-Using the quiet reference notation circumvents Velocity's normal behavior; instead of using @email in the QTL you would use !@email.
+Using the quiet reference notation circumvents Quik's normal behavior; instead of using @email in the QTL you would use !@email.
 So the above example would look like the following:

 .. code-block:: html